 More Smoke and Pollution

-Unseasoned wood produces significantly more smoke than seasoned wood.
-The high moisture content leads to incomplete combustion, which results in excess smoke being emitted into the air.
-This not only makes the air around your stove smell but also contributes to air pollution.
-Smoke contains harmful pollutants, including carbon monoxide, particulate matter, and volatile organic compounds (VOCs), which can be dangerous to both health and the environment.
+Unseasoned wood produces substantially more smoke than properly seasoned fuel, a key issue at the heart of the government’s proposed stove labelling.
+Its high moisture content prevents clean, complete combustion, resulting in excessive smoke being released into the air.
+This smoke not only creates unpleasant odours in and around the home but also contributes directly to poor air quality.
+It contains a range of harmful pollutants, including carbon monoxide, fine particulate matter, and volatile organic compounds (VOCs), all of which pose risks to human health and the wider environment, precisely the impacts the new warning labels are intended to draw attention to.

 Creosote Buildup